IdreesInc/Monocraft/README.md

 So far, the following ligatures have been added to the font:

 <img src="images/ligatures.png" width="300">

+And with the contributions of @Ciubix8513, Monocraft now includes continuous ligatures that enable you to type arrows and lines that _just keep going_.

 If there is another character combination that you feel could be a ligature, feel free to create an issue!